Business Development Privacy

 The right to object to, or to restrict, the processing of personal data under certain circumstances.
 For example, you might seek to exercise this right if any of the information we hold about you is inaccurate.
 This right is not absolute and we may not always be able to comply with your request, but please be assured that we will consider your request and our legal obligations in relation to it very seriously.
 More information about your right to object to our processing of your personal data can be found here.

 The right to complain to the Information Commissioner’s Office (the “ICO”).
 If you have a concern about the way 9-2-3 has processed your personal data, you are entitled to lodge a complaint with a supervisory authority.
-In the UK, the supervisory authority is the ICO.
+In the UK, the supervisory authority is the ICO, who can be contacted here.

 Further information about these rights generally is available here.